Home » Blog » Spell Ingredients: The Tech » 5 Tech Choices that Hold You Back

 Getting distracted with a focus on “aesthetics” can keep you in the tool longer than needed, which can cost you time, money, and energy.

-The Alternative: Explore the fears you have about commitment and business success; be open and honest with yourself.
+Explore the fears you have about commitment and business success; be open and honest with yourself.

 You try one tool for a little bit, get overwhelmed by making the commitment to learn it all the way, abandon it for something new or prettier, or the latest recommendation from a friend, and rinse and repeat.
 This way, you make no progress no matter the tool you choose because you aren’t facing a potential fear of commitment, the fear of advancement, head-on.

-The Alternative: Get intimate with your business finances, make a budget, and hire tools only as needed.
+Get intimate with your business finances, make a budget, and hire tools only as needed.

 This comes down to inexperience, inattention to financials, or inability to “pick one” for fear of “making a mistake” or “shoulding” on yourself in business.